 The designer decided to steer away from her usual palette of neutrals and soft, dusty shades toward a preppier selection of navy blue, white, and pink.
 “I think because I’m so muted in L.A., and the Hamptons, I feel, is so colorful and preppy, I wanted to kind of go in that direction, especially since the rest of my house is very muted,” she says.
 “I wanted it to feel lively and vibrant and colorful out here.”

-Collaborating with our in-house designers at The Studio, Estee talked through what she liked and what The Studio team thought would work well in her space.
+Collaborating with the in-house designers from One Kings Lane, Estee talked through what she liked and what the Interior Design team thought would work well in her space.
 She eventually settled on a selection of casual furniture pieces in navy, white, and cream, complemented by colorful accessories.

 I wanted a place where during the day, people would want to just hang out and chill all day long, and where at night, you would want to have a party.